gravitational/gravity/docs/5.x/pack.md

 ### Manifest Design Goals

-Telekube was designed with the goal of being compatible with existing, standard Kubernetes applications.
-The Application Manifest is _the only Telekube-specific artifact_ you will have to create and maintain.
+Gravity was designed with the goal of being compatible with existing, standard Kubernetes applications.
+The Application Manifest is _the only Gravity-specific artifact_ you will have to create and maintain.

 The file format was designed to mimic a Kubernete